alex-piccione/learning.Kubernetes/Kubectl on remote server.md

 I connected to a local pc with Ubuntu installed trough SSH.
 I installed Kubernets with ``apt install kubernetes``

+Maybe it was better to install Kubectl, that will also install Kubernetes: [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-other-package-management)

+Then check it with ``kubectl cluster-info``

-Then I installed kubectl (It required snap, the Canonical package, but that's it).
+I installed kubectl on Ubuntu 20.4 (It required snap, the Canonical package).
 Docker is installed and has no images and no containers.

-``kubetcl version`` shows that Kubernetes Client 1.24.1 is installed.
+``kubectl version`` shows that Kubernetes Client 1.24.1 is installed.
 Not the server?

 Tried to run ``kubectl describe services`` and got:
 > The connection to the server localhost:8080 was refused - did you specify the right host or port?

-Tried to run ``kubetcl create deployment ...`` and got this error:
+Tried to run ``kubectl create deployment test-nginx-1 --image nginx`` and got this error:
 > ... tcp 127.0.0.1:8080: connect: connection refused

 This error is mentioned here: <https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/>